 1. What is delegation?

 In Canada, the practice of nursing is defined in very broad terms.
-The essence of nursing practice is the application of the nursing process, which provides the foundation for nursing diagnosis, outcome identification, and care planning.2 For instance, in British Columbia and Manitoba, they are also accountable for their work, and must take responsibility for their own nursing actions as well as their professional conduct.3 Nurses should not delegate the overarching nursing responsibilities.
+The essence of nursing practice is the application of the nursing process, which provides the foundation for nursing diagnosis, outcome identification, and care planning.2 For instance, in British Columbia and Manitoba, they are also accountable for their work, and must take responsibility for their own nursing actions as well as their professional conduct.3 Nurses may not delegate the overarching nursing responsibilities.
 For example, a UCP may measure vital signs, but the nurse should analyze the data for comprehensive assessment, nursing diagnosis, and planning care.
 A nurse should act prudently when delegating tasks to a UCP, as they often do not have a legally defined scope of practice and are not accountable to a regulatory body.4 Through this process, it would be prudent for the nurse to provide supervision to directly assess the care given to the patient.

 2. Who is responsible for what?